 Such exercises use multiple muscles and require more energy to heal afterward.
 We in the fitness community call this the “afterburn effect.”

 Several studies have shown that you could burn substantially more calories over time with the “afterburn effect” (20, 21).

 In one study, ten men cycled at an intense speed for 45 minutes to measure how many calories they burned after the exercise and for how long.

 During their workout, the average person burned 519 calories and an additional 190 calories over the 14 hours following the workout (21).

 Although the example above uses cycling as an example, the “afterburn effect” also refers to running at high intensity.
-In a standardized laboratory sample, cycling is simply a simple way to quantify calories burned.
+Cycling is simply a simple way to quantify calories burned in a standardized laboratory sample.

 High-Intensity Sprinting Suppresses Appetite and Helps You Eat Less